sultan1424/ICS344-Project/Phase2/phase2_report.md

-# Phase 2: SIEM-Based SSH Attack Monitoring and Visualization
+# Phase 2: SIEM Dashboard Analysis

 ---

-## 1. Introduction
+## Introduction

-In this phase, we deployed a Security Information and Event Management (SIEM) solution using Splunk Enterprise to collect, analyze, and visualize SSH login activity.
+In this phase, we implemented a Security Information and Event Management (SIEM) system using Splunk Enterprise to collect, analyze, and visualize SSH attack logs.
-The primary objective was to monitor attacker behavior and recognize cyberattack patterns through log analysis.
+The goal was to monitor and detect cyberattack patterns between an attacker (Kali Linux) and a victim (Metasploitable3) machine by analyzing authentication activities.

 ---

-## 2. Environment Overview
+## Step 1: Environment Setup

 | Machine | Role | Purpose | IP |
 |:--------|:-----|:--------|:--------|